Psychiatric and Neurodevelopmental Genetics Unit

 Boston, MA 02114

-- Role of the Bipolar Disorder Risk Gene Ankyrin 3 in Behavioral Regulation
+Role of the Bipolar Disorder Risk Gene Ankyrin 3 in Brain and Behavior

-Major depressive disorder (MDD) is a disabling mood disorder affecting approximately 16% of the population.
+Major depressive is a disabling mood disorder affecting approximately 16% of the population.
 One-third of patients do not respond to current medications, highlighting the critical need for new treatments with alternative mechanisms of action.
-Glycogen synthase kinase 3 (GSK3) signaling has been implicated as a promising novel target for MDD treatment.
+Glycogen synthase kinase 3 (GSK3) signaling has been implicated as a promising novel target for depression treatment.
 We and others have shown that treating mice with small molecule inhibitors of GSK3 improves behaviors conventionally used to gauge antidepressant efficacy (Pan et al. Neuropsychopharm 2011).
-We are collaborating with colleagues in the CHGR and the Broad Institute who are chemically modifying lead GSK3 inhibitor compounds to optimize their drug-like properties, and identifying the most potent and selective inhibitors in biochemical and cellular assays that we are evaluating for antidepressant activity in mouse behavioral and transgenic models.
-The goal of this research is to obtain compelling evidence for the significance of GSK3 in MDD treatment and to identify novel inhibitors for translation into human proof-of-concept MDD trials.
-Supported by the Avis and Clifford Barrus Medical Foundation for Research on Depression in Women.
+We are collaborating with colleagues in the CHGR and the Broad Institute who are identifying potent and selective inhibitors of GSK3 in biochemical and cellular assays that we are evaluating for antidepressant activity in mouse models.
+The goal of this research is to obtain compelling evidence for the significance of GSK3 in depression treatment and to identify novel inhibitors for translation into human proof-of-concept clinical trials.

-Compulsive disorders such as obsessive-compulsive disorder (OCD) and Tourette Syndrome (TS) are characterized by uncontrollable, repetitive, and ritualized behaviors that typically onset during childhood.
-Treatment options are limited, and a large proportion of patients do not respond to current treatments.
-A disruption in glutamatergic frontrostriatal neurotransmission is thought to underlie compulsive behaviors, which is supported by open labels clinical trials suggesting a beneficial effect of glutamate-modulating agents in adult OCD.
-However, double blind clinical trials have not yet been conducted, and glutamatergic agents have not been evaluated in pediatric populations when the disorders emerge.
-As part of the Translational Adolescent and Childhood Therapeutic Interventions in Compulsive Syndromes (TACTICS) international consortium, we are investigating whether drugs that reduce glutamate signaling attenuate compulsive symptoms in a juvenile mouse model of compulsive disorders.
+Compulsive disorders such as obsessive-compulsive disorder (OCD) and Tourette Syndrome (TS) are characterized by uncontrollable, repetitive, and ritualized behaviors that typically onset during childhood and do not respond well to current treatments.
+A disruption in glutamatergic frontrostriatal neurotransmission is thought to underlie compulsive behaviors.
+As part of the Translational Adolescent and Childhood Therapeutic Interventions in Compulsive Syndromes (TACTICS) international consortium, we are investigating whether drugs that reduce glutamate signaling attenuate compulsive symptoms in a juvenile mouse model of compulsive disorders that is disrupted for the Slitrk5 gene, which is thought to function in neurite outgrowth and synaptic formation.
 This research is expected to obtain evidence for the use of glutamatergic agents for treatment of compulsive disorders in children, which will support clinical trials in pediatric populations conducted by collaborators in the TACTICS consortium.
-Supported by the European Commission.

 Mai Saito, BSc

-Education: BSc in Animal Science, Pre-vet, University of Hawaii, Hilo
+Education: BSc in Animal Science, Pre-vet, University of Hawaii, Hilo, HI

 Title: MSc Student